 What did Congress intend by passing NAGPRA?

 Congress issued two reports before passing NAGPRA that give an in-depth view of the legislative intent behind the law.
+In addition, the daily Congressional Record includes individual statements from members of Congress on passing the law.

 Has Congress amended NAGPRA?